Eric Michael Wedge

 - Born January 27, 1968 in Fort Wayne, IN USA

 In 1989, Eric Wedge led college baseball in Total Bases and Walks, and was second in Runs and Runs Batted In while catching for the College World Series champion Wichita State Shockers.
-The Boston Red Sox made him their 3rd round selection in the 1989 amateur draft (one round ahead of 3B Jeff Bagwell).
+He was signed by scout Larry Thomas for the Boston Red Sox as a 3rd round selection in the 1989 amateur draft (one round ahead of 3B Jeff Bagwell).
 For the Elmira Pioneers that year, he hit .234 with 7 HR and 22 RBI in 41 games, but was named the #3 prospect in the league.

 Wedge made his big league debut late in the 1991 season with the Red Sox and saw most of his big league playing time the next year with the BoSox, hitting 5 homers in 27 games.
 That winter, he was selected by the Colorado Rockies in the expansion draft but missed most of the 1993 season due to an elbow injury.
 He returned to the Red Sox in 1994 and had his last cup of coffee in the majors that year.
 He played in the minors through 1997.